General advice for after your procedure

 - You may experience some discomfort around the wound area for a few days after the procedure.
 This is normal and you may take regular paracetamol.
 However, should the symptoms persist, contact your GP.

 - You may get a bruise which could take a few days to develop.
-This is normal (the bruise may appear from the top of the leg to the top of the knee).
+This is normal.

 For the next 48 hours